 Every twelve to eighteen months, the SEO industry manufactures a new acronym.
 GEO.
 AEO.
 AIO.
 GIO.
 SGE.
 Each one arrives with a wave of conference talks, LinkedIn posts, and agency rebrand announcements — and the underlying message is always the same: what you were doing before is obsolete, here is the new framework you need.
-We have been watching this cycle for twelve years.
-The acronyms change.
-The fundamentals do not.
-This post explains what the current buzzwords actually mean, why they map directly to principles that have always driven rankings, and what you should be spending your time on instead.

 1. AIO, GIO, SGE — What These Terms Actually Mean